Our Patriot Veterans Keep America Great Every Day

 In the spirit of this national observance, allow me to tell you a bit about one veteran who represents the best of all American warriors.

-The 38-year-old California native wanted to join the Army when he was 17, but his father, a Vietnam veteran, refused to sign his age waiver.
+The 38-year-old California native wanted to join the Army when he was 17, but his father, a 4th Infantry Division veteran with two tours in Vietnam, refused to sign his age waiver.
 He told Clint, “If you do this and get deployed, you will see and do things no man should have to, and I will not sign you up for that.”
 At 18, Clint enlisted.

 In 2009, having already completed a tour in Kosovo and two for Operation Iraqi Freedom, Clint was on his fourth deployment, this one with Operation Enduring Freedom in Afghanistan.
 He was assigned to the 3rd Squadron, 61st Cavalry Regiment, 4th Brigade Combat Team, 4th Infantry Division and deployed to Combat Outpost (COP) Keating in eastern Afghanistan.
 Clint, who was at that time a staff sergeant, recalls that when he arrived at Outpost Keating, one of the soldiers his group relieved had carved into a board under a sun tarp, “It doesn’t get any better.”
 He told his men, “It won’t, because we’re going to make every day the best!”